herrkaefer/anocus/content/about.md

 I occasionally post photos on [Instagram](https://www.instagram.com/herrkaefer/).
 I love my Ricoh GR IIIx camera, though it's developed some focusing issues lately.
 Here's hoping for a Ricoh GR IV someday.

 I've done academic research and published a few papers in the past.
-Some people think they are not garbage.
+Some people think they're not garbage.

+I occasionally use [twitter/X](https://x.com/herr_kaefer), but find more peace in blogging.